Britney Spears: 2019–2021: Conservatorship dispute, #FreeBritney, and abuse allegations

-In a May 2019 hearing, Judge Brenda Penny ordered a professional evaluation of the conservatorship.
-In September, Spears' ex-husband Federline obtained a restraining order against Britney's father, Jamie, following an alleged physical altercation between Jamie and one of her sons.
-Spears' longtime care manager, Jodi Montgomery, temporarily replaced Jamie as her conservator that same month, which also saw a hearing where no decisions about the arrangement were reached.
+By early 2019, Spears announced an indefinite hiatus and the cancellation of her Las Vegas residency after her father, Jamie, suffered a near-fatal colon rupture and Andrew Wallet resigned as co-conservator of her estate.
+Following allegations of Jamie's involvement in cancelling Spears's residency and placing her in a psychiatric facility, a movement titled #FreeBritney was organized in May 2019.
+Judge Brenda Penny announced a professional evaluation of the conservatorship that month.
+That September, Kevin Federline filed a restraining order against Jamie following an alleged physical altercation between Jamie and one of her sons.

 An interactive pop-up museum dedicated to Spears, dubbed "The Zone", opened in Los Angeles in February 2020, though it was later suspended due to the COVID-19 pandemic.
 She released Glorys Japanese-exclusive bonus track, "Mood Ring" as a single, and debuted a new cover of the album to streaming and digital platforms worldwide in May 2020.
-In August, Jamie called the #FreeBritney movement "a joke" and its organizers "conspiracy theorists".
+In December, Spears released an updated deluxe edition of Glory, which includes "Mood Ring" and new songs "Swimming in the Stars" and "Matches", a collaboration with Backstreet Boys.